Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 Duration: 30 minutes

-In this exercise, you will configure Role Based Access Control using a custom role
+In this exercise, you will configure Role Based Access Control using a custom role.

 ### Task 1: Create a custom role